 TAFC – DALLAS

-The onboard data recorder revealed just how fast Whiteley was still going she first went for the brakes: 250 mph.
-“I didn’t know if I won or lost, I just knew I didn’t want to get into the sand and tear up the car,” said Whiteley, who crossed the finish line at 269.51 mph a scant 34-thousandths of a second behind Gordon.
-“At some point I knew I was going into the sand, and I just wanted to get stopped before the net, but I hit the sand so fast that there was no way I was going to miss that, either.”
+The onboard data recorder revealed just how fast Whiteley was still going when she first went for the brakes: 250 mph.
+“I didn’t know if I won or lost; I just knew I didn’t want to get into the sand and tear up the car,” said Whiteley, who crossed the finish line at 269 mph just 34-thousandths of a second behind Gordon.
+“At some point I knew I was going into the sand, and I just wanted to get stopped before I hit the net, but I was still going so fast when I hit the sand there was no way I was going to miss it.”

 “When I saw her come out of the [roof] hatch, I knew she was OK,” a relieved Jim Whiteley said.
 “The body is junk and the chassis is going to have to be front-halved, but most of the running gear can be swapped straight into the new car and we should be ready by the first Vegas race [Oct.
 26-28].”
 Annie, currently third in the NHRA national standings and clearly in line for yet another Top 5 finish, will wrap up the season at the Toyota Nationals in Las Vegas, the Las Vegas regional a week later, and the NHRA Finals in Pomona, Calif., the week after that.